Zhan Hong's page

 Before dinner, they brought us on a short walk to a nearby waterfall (was meh), perhaps a good taster for what's to come.

 I wasn't a big fan of the villa; there weren't enough power sockets so we couldn't plug in our fan without not charging our devices, and the showers leave much to be desired.
+Naturally, there was no air conditioning too, but we managed to sleep in the still, humid, mountainous air.

 After registration, we started the hike at 10am from the Sembalun gate, which is a little late.
 The guide asked if we'd like to take a Gojek[1] up to Pos 2 (our lunch checkpoint), but we were sure we'd be able to make it up despite the delay.